The Big Myth: Food Expiration Dates

-The FDA Does Not Require Food Dates
+The FDA Does NOT Require Food Dates

-The answer to questions about food dating are inconsistent possibly due to the fact that – there are no rules.
+The answer to questions about food dating and food dates are inconsistent possibly due to the fact that – there are no rules!
 That’s right, the U.S. Food and Drug Administration (FDA) does NOT require manufacturers to place any dates on food products!
 “This information is entirely at the discretion of the manufacturer.”
 Furthermore, “with the exception of infant formula, the laws that the FDA administers do not preclude the sale of an item that is past the expiration date indicated on the label.”
 To put it simply, here are some interesting facts you may not know about the “shelf life” (i.e. the best before date, use by date, sell by date, eat by date) on food:

 - Food Can Be Sold After Date Expires – Stores are not legally required to remove food from the shelf once the expiration date has passed.
 The expiration dates are strictly “advisory” in nature and are left entirely to the discretion of the manufacturer, thus not truly indicative of an items true Shelf Life.